nnorukaemeka/TissueSampleCollection/README.md

 4. **config.py:** A python configuration file for the application.
 5. **requirements.txt:** a file listing all the dependencies for this project.
 6. **run.py:** A python file to run the code.
+7. **system_flowchart.pdf:** This file contains the design/flowchart, endpoints, request methods and rule of the system.
+It could also be found <a href="https://drive.google.com/file/d/1lJDmn86yOnzY2AkvXd5RFmek5J1TRSEV/view?usp=sharing">here</a>
-7. **app:** It is an application folder that contains other folders and files for easy launch.
+8. **app:** It is an application folder that contains other folders and files for easy launch.
-8. **__init__.py:** This python file makes Python treat 'app' folder containing it as a module.
+9. **__init__.py:** This python file makes Python treat 'app' folder containing it as a module.
 Furthermore, this is the first file to be loaded in a module.
-9. **backend.py:** This python file contains the APIs which the client-side calls.
+10. **backend.py:** This python file contains the APIs which the client-side calls.
 The POSTMAN documentation for the APIs is found <a href="https://documenter.getpostman.com/view/9697202/VUjMnRGe">here</a>
-10. **error.py:** This python file contains the codes that returns error pages.
+11. **error.py:** This python file contains the codes that returns error pages.
-11. **routes.py:** This python file contains reuseable codes (functions and classes) used in building APIs.
+12. **routes.py:** This python file contains reuseable codes (functions and classes) used in building APIs.
-12. **view.py:** This python file contains the client-side code used in making http request to the APIs and rendering HTML files.
+13. **view.py:** This python file contains the client-side code used in making http request to the APIs and rendering HTML files.
-13. **static:** In folder structure for a Flask app, the static folder contains assets used by the templates, including CSS files, JavaScript files, and images.
+14. **static:** In folder structure for a Flask app, the static folder contains assets used by the templates, including CSS files, JavaScript files, and images.
-14. **templates:** In folder structure for a Flask app, the templates folder houses html files that contain static data as well as placeholders for dynamic data.
+15. **templates:** In folder structure for a Flask app, the templates folder houses html files that contain static data as well as placeholders for dynamic data.
 Flask uses the Jinja template library to render templates

 ## INSTALLATION AND GUIDE ON HOW TO EXECUTE THE PROJECT